benswinney/kube-homelab-multinode/docs/kube-master-external-etcd.md

-# Configure the Master Nodes
+# Configure the Master Nodes with external etcd

 ## Copy Certificate and Key file from an etcd node